 When most 90’s kids are asked about their favorite old video games, they immediately think of their dusty Nintendo 64 console tucked away in the basement.
-Odds are, this timeless machine still works and ensues immediate nostalgia.
-Our childhood consisted of horrible graphics, pixelated screens and rumble packs, but this didn’t stop us from playing ridiculously fun games with our friends, or even playing solo for several hours at a time.
+Odds are, this timeless machine still works and ensures immediate nostalgia.
+Our childhood consisted of horrible graphics, pixelated screens, and rumble packs, but this didn’t stop us from playing ridiculously fun games with our friends or even playing solo for several hours at a time.
 Nintendo 64 introduced us to the wildly popular Mario and friends as well as Donkey Kong, Zelda and more, which have all evolved into massive franchises including endless amounts of games, toys and collectibles.
-Although there were hundreds of great Nintendo 64 games, these five in particular will never get old.
+Although there were hundreds of great Nintendo 64 games, these five, in particular, will never get old.

 1. Mario Kart 64

 It’s a me, Mario number one!
 If you didn’t read that in Mario’s distinguished Italian accent, you didn’t play this game enough.
 Mario Kart is a classic, and always will be.
 Not one person can say they didn’t like speeding through Kalimari Desert, and Rainbow Road, and dodging those annoying banana peels and pesty shells.
 Whether you always claimed Mario or speedy Toad, these characters will remain in our Nintendo-loving hearts forever.

 2. The Legend of Zelda- Ocarina of Time

 This game was most likely your only shiny gold cartridge and stuck out among all the rest.
 As Link, it was our quest to prevent Ganondorf from reaching the all-knowing Triforce.
 With the help of Navi and Princess Zelda, Link embarks on an exciting mission to collect items and weapons, and treks through dungeons to wake the sleeping sages.
 According to critics, The Legend of Zelda was considered by many to be the greatest video game of all time, and for good reason.